Photo: Bekka Mongeau

 • The Nature Conservancy of Wyoming

-For more than 30 years, The Nature Conservancy in Wyoming (TNC) has been protecting Wyoming's iconic landscapes and vital water resources to benefit wildlife and people.
-In Lander, TNC has managed Red Canyon Ranch as a working cattle ranch, nature preserve and an outdoor laboratory since 1993.
-At Red Canyon, we field test practical solutions to critical conservation problems that can be used across the state and beyond.
-On the Popo Agie, we are partnering with the city of Lander, the Popo Agie Conservation District, irrigators and others on the Healthy Rivers Initiative to protect and improve this precious resource for agriculture, recreation and wildlife.
+For more than 30 years, The Nature Conservancy in Wyoming has been protecting Wyoming's iconic landscapes and vital water resources to benefit wildlife and people.
+In Lander, TNC has managed Red Canyon Ranch as a working cattle ranch, nature preserve and an outdoor laboratory.
+At Red Canyon, we field test practical solutions to critical conservation problems that can be used across the state.

 • PFLAG Lander